Lebanon Valley College: Formal dances

 Until October 1931, dancing on the LVC campus was forbidden.
 One evening after a football game, President Gossard decided to change the policy and allowed the students to dance with his blessing.
 From then on, the literary societies began holding annual dinner dances.
 Formal proms were organized and any opportunity for dancing was not overlooked.

-In February 1985 the college opened a nighttime dance club called the Underground (or "UG" as it is referred to by most students).
+In February 1985, the institution opened a nighttime dance club called the Underground (or "UG" as it is referred to by most students).
 The UG is a place where students can go to have fun with their classmates and friends on most Saturday nights.
 The UG plays popular hits from today's music and is open to non-LVC students at a small price.
-Today the dance club part of the Underground no longer exists and is mainly used by the college for events.
+Today the dance club part of the Underground no longer exists and is mainly used by the institution for events.